Nektar: 2018–present: Nektar (US-based band)

 In early 2018, Howden left the band to found his own group, also named Nektar, and based in the US.
 He asked former bass player Moore to join, to which he agreed, which was followed by the addition of former members Randy Dembo, Mick Brockett (lights, projections and atmosphere), and Ryche Chlanda (guitar and vocals), and newcomer keyboardist Kendall Scott, a friend of Chlanda's.

 The US line-up assembled a set of previously unrecorded tracks from Chlanda's time in the band, which were released on The Other Side as Nektar.

 Original Nektar keyboardist Allan "Taff" Freeman died on 22 August 2021 at the age of 76.

 On 29 September 2023, Ron Howden died at the age of 78 after years of numerous health issues, including cancer.
 This album would ultimately see a release in 2024 under the title Mission to Mars.
 After the passing of Ron Howden, Jay Dittamo has replaced him since 2024, featuring on Nektar's latest album Mission to Mars (2024) and touring with the band.
 As of 2025, bass player Randy Dembo no longer appears as a band member, neither on the band's website nor as a touring member.

 2018–present: New Nektar (Germany-based band)

-The Germany-based Nektar has operated under a new name, New Nektar, to create some distinction and distance from old successes.
+The Germany-based Nektar operated under a new name, New Nektar, to create some distinction and distance from old successes.
 In 2018, New Nektar recorded the concept album Megalomania (2018), featuring Che Albrighton on drums, and completed the Megalomania Release Tour in December 2018.
 Che Albrighton was unavailable to participate, so he was replaced by Norbert "Panza" Lehmann.
+The US based line-up of Nektar (featuring Moore, Howden & Brockett) successfully challenged the rights of the German band to use the name Nektar and legal ownership of the band name reverted to the US based band.